 - Example = Bugcrowd Jane02

 If you are able to compromise any datasets or accounts to the point where you would be able to modify the data DO NOT DO SO.
-Let us know and we'll create a test dataset for you try to the changes on.
+Let us know and we'll create a test dataset for you to try the changes on.

 - Findings from physical testing such as office access (e.g. open doors, tailgating)